RHarryH/avispa-ecm/README.md

 name which corresponds to the registered type.
 Class name has to be a unique value.
 The type can be persisted in the database in form of an _objects_.
 Avispa ECM considers types name as case-insensitive.

+Types should be considered as of OOP classes counterparties.
+This means if custom type is implemented by extending other existing type (for example `Invoice` being extension of `Document` by declaring class as `class Invoice extends Document`), the type will implicitly reflect that hierarchy, which might impact for example contexts match rules.
+See more in [Context](#context) section.

 ### Objects hierarchy

 The root of all objects is `ECM_ENTITY` table.
 It later divides to `ECM_CONFIG` and `ECM_OBJECT`.
 Latter one is